-- 1. This International Standard on Assurance Engagements (AISAE) deals with assurance engagements other than audits or reviews of historical financial information, which are dealt with in the International Standards on Australian Auditing Standards (ISAs) and International Auditing Standards on Review Engagements (ISREs), respectively.
+- 1. This ASAE deals with assurance engagements other than audits or reviews of historical financial information, which are dealt with in the Australian Auditing Standards and Auditing Standards on Review Engagements, respectively.
 (Ref: Para.
 A21-A22) - 2.
 Assurance engagements include both attestation engagements, in which a party other than the assurance practitioner measures or evaluates the underlying subject matter against the criteria, and direct engagements, in which the assurance practitioner measures or evaluates the underlying subject matter against the criteria.
-This AISAE contains requirements and application and other explanatory material specific to reasonable and limited assurance attestation engagements.
-This AISAE may also be applied to reasonable and limited assurance direct engagements, adapted and supplemented as necessary in the engagement circumstances. - 3.
-This AISAE is premised on the basis that: - (a) The members of the engagement team and the engagement quality control reviewer (for those engagements where one has been appointed) are subject to the relevant ethical requirements Parts A and B of the Code of Ethics for Professional Accountants issued by the Accounting Professional and Ethical Standards Board (APESB Code) related to assurance engagements, or other professional requirements, or requirements in law or regulation, that are at least as demanding; and (Ref: Para.
-A30-A334) - (b) The assurance practitioner who is performing the engagement is a member of a firm that is subject to AISQC 1, or other professional requirements, or requirements in law or regulation, regarding the firm's responsibility for its system of quality control., that are at least as demanding as ISQC 1.-(Ref: Para.
+This ASAE contains requirements and application and other explanatory material specific to reasonable and limited assurance attestation engagements.
+This ASAE may also be applied to reasonable and limited assurance direct engagements, adapted and supplemented as necessary in the engagement circumstances. - 3.
+This ASAE is premised on the basis that: - (a) The members of the engagement team and the engagement quality control reviewer (for those engagements where one has been appointed) are subject to the relevant ethical requirements related to assurance engagements; and (Ref: Para.
+A30-A33) - (b) The assurance practitioner who is performing the engagement is a member of a firm that is subject to ASQC 1, regarding the firm's responsibility for its system of quality control.
+(Ref: Para.
 A61-A66) - 4.
-Quality control within firms that perform assurance engagements, and compliance with ethical principles, including independence requirements, are widely recogniszed as being in the public interest and an integral part of high-quality assurance engagements.
-Professional accountants
+Quality control within firms that perform assurance engagements, and compliance with ethical principles, including independence requirements, are widely recognised as being in the public interest and an integral part of high-quality assurance engagements.
 Assurance practitioners in public practice will be familiar with such requirements.
-If a competent assurance practitioner other than a member of a professional accounting body ant in public practice chooses to represent compliance with this or other AISAEs, it is important to
+If a competent assurance practitioner other than a member of a professional accounting body in public practice chooses to represent compliance with this or other ASAEs, it is important to recognise that this ASAE includes requirements that reflect the premise in the preceding paragraph.